catcrooke/Basic-Portfolio/README.md

-# Basic-Portfolio
-This is my basic portfolio for my first homework assignment.
+This assignment involved taking a basic portfolio website and making it responsive at different screen sizes.